github/catalyst/docs/_guide/actions.md

   <div class="ml-4">

 <!-- annotations
-greet: All public methods can be called with `data-action` -->
+greetSomeone: All public methods can be called with `data-action` -->

 ```js